bdwilson/acurite/README.md

 13. Connect your SmartHUB to your Rpi via ethernet, it should start sending data to your Rpi and writing that pressure data to:
 /var/lib/bridge-data/pressure.
 It should not be attempting to send data to hubapi.myacurite.com (which is now dead anyway).
 14. Now you can go to MyAcurite, plug in and register your Acurite Access if you haven't, and migrate your sensors over to your Access.
-Never connect your SmartHUB to the internet as you may lose it's existing configuration (which doesn't really matter since the only data coming out of SmartHub that you care about is the pressure that's coming from the hub itself.
+Never connect your SmartHUB to the internet as you may lose it's existing configuration (which doesn't really matter since the only data coming out of SmartHUB that you care about is the pressure that's coming from the hub itself.
 You're getting the rest of the data via SDR).
+You can go into MyAcurite and remove your old SmartHUB device as it won't be getting any data anyway.

 What did I just do?
 ---